1. Ada

 To diagnose cradle cap or seborrheic dermatitis, a doctor will make a visual inspection of the affected skin.
 Blood and other laboratory tests are not usually needed.

 However, if the condition does not improve with treatment, it is possible that it is not cradle cap or seborrhea, but something that looks similar such as psoriasis or an allergic reaction.
 In such cases it may be necessary to return to the doctor and possibly undergo tests to determine what is causing the problem.
-If you are concerned that you or your baby may have this condition, you can do a free symptom assessment using the Ada app.

 How is cradle cap treated?